transposit-connectors/slack_new_user_notifications/README.md

 1. [Fork this app on Transposit](https://console.transposit.com/t/transposit-sample/slack_terms_of_service_sample?readme=true)
 2. Authenticate your API token with Slack and Airtable under `/deploy/production-keys`
+3. Authenticate slackbot's API token with the Client iD in your Slack App under Authentication
-3. Change all the Airtable specific strings to those matching your credentials.
+4. Change all the Airtable specific strings to those matching your credentials
    - `create_record` baseId
    - `get_records` baseId
    - `update_record` baseId